UnicoLab/FlowyML/docs/integrations/gcp.md

 Scale your pipelines from local prototypes to production workloads on Google Cloud.

 > [!NOTE]
-> **What you'll learn**: How to run UniFlow pipelines on Vertex AI and store data in GCS
+> **What you'll learn**: How to run flowyml pipelines on Vertex AI and store data in GCS
 >
 > **Key insight**: Develop locally on your laptop, then flip a switch to run on a 100-GPU cluster in the cloud.

-## Why Use GCP with UniFlow?
+## Why Use GCP with flowyml?

 **Local limitations**:
 - **Memory**: "OOM Error" on large datasets